sp4rkl33/CTF/Reverse Engineering/OTP Implementation/Tutorial.md

   }
 }
 ```
   - Look like the program is gonna recieve our input then encrypt it.
-Observing that at line 34 it compare out encrypt with some string.
+Observing that at line 34 it compare out encrypted input with some string.
   - If we manage to reverse the string or brute-force it we can get the plain-key then just xor it with the content in the text file we'll get the flag.
   - Before write a decryption script we have some function to look out:
 ```C